Busoladadeshina/Busola-Adeshina-portfolio/critique-by-design.md

 ## Step four: Test the solution

-Questions to ask (modify these for your own interviews):

-- Can you tell me what you think this is?
-- Female in mid 20s shows confusion and asks questions about the Marvel Franchise Category
+- Female in mid 20s shows confusion and asks questions about the Marvel Franchise Category.

-- Can you describe to me what this is telling you?

-- Is there anything you find surprising or confusing?

-- Who do you think is the intended audience for this?

-- Is there anything you would change or do differently?
+-  My users said that there are too many colors.
+- There was confusion connecting the title to the legend and how to read the chart.
+For example, one user was able to infer that Iron Man was one of the best performing movies in 2008, 2010 and 2013.
+However, it took her time to make that inference because there was discontinuity in between.
+Iron man was not released in 2011 and 2012, and that discontinuity like this made it difficult to track the movies.
+- Users said understanding best performing movies on a per year basis would be information overload.
+To understand best performing movies, they were looking for information like averages or median or ranges.

 Results: